An efficient frequency-independent numerical method for computing the far-field pattern induced by polygonal obstacles: Introduction

-{In {Theorem \ref{th:embedding} and }\cite{Bi:06} the following is assumed: \begin{ass} Given distinct canonical incident angles $\alpha_1,\ldots,\alpha_M$, the system \eqref{eq:sampling} has a unique solution. \end{ass} } {Under this assumption, the coefficients $\bfb$ can be derived from readily available quantities, namely the canonical far-field patterns $D(\theta,\alpha_m)$, for $m=1,\ldots,M$.
+{In {Theorem \ref{th:embedding} and }\cite{Bi:06} the following is assumed: \begin{ass} For any distinct canonical incident angles $\alpha_1,\ldots,\alpha_M$, the system \eqref{eq:sampling} has a unique solution. \end{ass} } {Under this assumption, the coefficients $\bfb$ can be derived from readily available quantities, namely the canonical far-field patterns $D(\theta,\alpha_m)$, for $m=1,\ldots,M$.
 We remark that we have conducted tens of thousands of numerical experiments on varying geometries and wavenumbers, and in each case we have found a set of canonical incident angles $\alpha_1,\ldots,\alpha_M$ satisfying Assumption~\ref{ass:bexists}.
 However, in many of these experiments we have also found distinct canonical incident angles under which Assumption~\ref{ass:bexists} is not satisfied, {hence the coefficients $\bfb$ cannot be found}}.
 For example, for the screen problem ($M=2$), if we choose $\alpha_1$ and $\alpha_2$ such that $\cos\alpha_1=-\cos\alpha_2$ then $\Lambda(\alpha_1,\alpha_2)=\Lambda(\alpha_2,\alpha_1)=0$, thus $A$ is the zero matrix and \eqref{eq:sampling} cannot be solved.
 For a second example, consider the equilateral triangle ($M=12$) with equispaced canonical incident angles $\alpha_m=a + 2(m-1)\pi/M$ for some $a\in\bbS$.
 Numerical approximation to $A$ suggests that the condition number blows up as $a\to0$; see Figure~\ref{fig:badtricond25p8}.

 {Even if Assumption \ref{ass:bexists} holds, {$A$ may have a large} condition number.
-In this case,} the coefficients vector $\bfb$ may have large entries, amplifying numerical errors in~\eqref{eq:Dnaive}.
-These issues are summarised in the second fundamental problem below:
+In this case,} the coefficient vector $\bfb$ may have large entries, amplifying numerical errors in~\eqref{eq:Dnaive}.
+These issues are summarised in the second fundamental challenge below:

 \begin{itemize} \item[\ptwo] {In general,} it is unclear how to choose the canonical incident angles so that Assumption~\ref{ass:bexists} holds and hence how to {determine the coefficients $\bfb$}.
 Even if Assumption~\ref{ass:bexists} holds, it is still unclear how to ensure that the coefficients $\bfb$ have a small norm. \end{itemize}